alexgo-io/alex-v1-docs/trading-lending-and-borrowing/contracts/amm-pool-v2-01.clar.md

 (percent uint)
 ```

-TBD: LINKS to NON-TECH DOC FOR BUSINESS CONCEPTS (percent)

 4. **Swap tokens functions**: The swap tokens functions enable token exchanges between two given tokens within the liquidity pool.
-For a swap to occur, the pool contract must have a funded liquidity pool for the token pair.
+For a swap to successfully execute, the pool contract must contain sufficient liquidity for the specified token pair.
 The basic steps are: a. transferring a specified amount of token-x from the sender to the system vault b. transferring a calculated amount of token-y from the system vault to the sender while considering swap fees and expected minimum amounts c. registering the fee in token-x within the vault d. updating the pool registry's liquidity status\
    \
    These steps are mirrored for swaps involving the reverse token pair (token-y/token-x).\
    \